Skip to main content

 The label attribute controls the text shown on the button.
 To bind label to a dynamic value, we use an expression within the template.

-Here’s how this might look in a <my-button> component:
+Here’s an example of this for a <my-button> component:

 @customElement({